PrashantSaikia/word-association-graph/README.md

 # word-association-graph
 A simple function to plot a word association graph between the nouns in a given text with the adjectives and verbs in the text.

+-The input text is a string of sentences ending in periods.
+If the text does not have any period, it does not produce a plot.
+-The output is a plot of the nouns in the text connected to the adjectives and verbs as they appear in the text.
+-k is the 'spread factor' - lower the k, lesser the intra-cluster spread,and vice versa.
+-The nodes are sized according to their degree.
+-Nodes are colored red if they are nouns, yellow if they are adjectives, and green if they are verbs.

 How to use:
 ```
 # Download the file.
 Then: